 - Moving from a DVD rental site to enabler of binge-watching a.k.a.
 Netflix.

 - The alcohol-free beer Buckler was introduced in 1988 by Heineken, and quickly dethroned Clausthaler.
 Jokes on Buckler by the Dutch comedian Youp van ‘t Hek however in 1989 caused too much reputation damage.
 Buckler was withdrawn from the market.
 Quite surprisingly Heineken introduced an alcohol-free beer in March 2017 (!), after all large beer brands had introduced Radler sub-brands.

 Never stop experimenting.

 - Think of Thomas Edison again.
-It doesn't matter whether he tried over thousand or ten thousand failed experiments (try to find the correct answer on Google), only at last he got it right.
-The light bulb's history.
+It doesn’t matter whether he tried over a thousand or ten thousand failed experiments (try to find the correct answer on Google), only the last one did he get right.
+The light bulb’s history.

 Invest in an open distribution platform.

 - The Payment Services Directive (PSD2) led to open APIs for financial data.